-This means that expressions of the Christian message, the shape of the church, even many of its operational values, vary from one culture to another.
-What often results is a melange of Biblical teaching, wrapped in conventions and changed to suit individuals, with elements rusted on that have nothing to do with the Gospel, and can help or hinder proclamation and acceptance of the Message.
+This means that expressions of the Christian message, the value of tradition and the shape of the church, even many of its operational values, vary from one culture to another.
+What often results is a mix of Biblical teaching, wrapped in conventions and changed to suit individuals, with elements rusted on that have nothing to do with the Gospel, and can help or hinder proclamation and acceptance of the Message.